Effective July 1, 2019

-Sick time provides paid time off for employees who are unable to work for any of the following reasons:
+The University provides eligible employees with up to 12 days annually of paid sick time off if you are unable to work for any of the following reasons:

-- For their own physical or mental illness, injury, or medical condition (inclusive of FMLA qualifying conditions);
+- For your own physical or mental illness, injury, or medical condition (inclusive of FMLA qualifying conditions);

 - To obtain diagnosis, care, or preventative care, including dental care; or

 - To care for a child, parent, spouse or domestic partner (as defined under the Family and Medical Leave Act) who has an illness, injury, medical condition, or needs to obtain diagnosis, care or preventive care.

 Regular full-time and part-time employees are eligible to accrue sick time beginning at date of hire or rehire and are eligible to use sick time after completing 6 months of continuous service.

 Sick time is accrued per hour paid (.046154 for every hour paid) and is available for use as of the end date of the pay period.
 The maximum annual accrual is 12 days and the overall maximum is 50 days (e.g. 40 hours per week equals a maximum annual accrual of 400 hours).
 Hours paid on which sick time accruals are calculated include regular, sick, vacation, holiday, funeral leave, and jury duty, but do not include overtime.
 Non-exempt employees do not accrue sick time on more than 80 hours of pay in a pay period.
 Sick time does not accrue during unpaid time off.

 Sick time will not accrue in excess of the 50-day maximum (prorated as stated below for part-time status).
 As sick time is used and the accrual reduces to below 50 days, time begins to accrue again at the normal rate up to the maximum.